Policy & Program Team

 Michael can be reached at email@example.com.

 Paula is our Environmental Health Associate.
 She works with our Environmental Health Director on our new Environmental Justice Initiative, which aims to identify, prioritize, and ultimately mitigate environmental health risks in low-income communities in Indianapolis.
 Paula has been deeply committed to the betterment of her neighborhood, Ransom Place, where she was the President from 2015-2016 and has long-standing interests in sustainable agriculture.
 Paula has a BBA in Finance and MA in Development Policy and Planning, both from Howard University.

 Paula can be reached at firstname.lastname@example.org.

 Special Projects Manager

-Sharlene will be helping to expand and deepen HEC’s network of relationships, working to increase financial and advocacy support for HEC’s mission.
+Sharlene is helping to expand and deepen HEC’s network of relationships, and working to increase financial and advocacy support for HEC’s mission.
 Sharlene has experience working in the private sector and as a field organizer with public interest organizations in both Indiana and Ohio.
-In her spare time, Sharlene advocates for humane wildlife treatment and sustainable agriculture.
-She holds a BA from Kent State University and an MPA in nonprofit management from Indiana University’s SPEA, where she worked with the IU Office of Sustainability and gained field experience in stream and terrestrial ecology and environmental management.
+She holds a BA in Political Science from Kent State University and an MPA in nonprofit management from Indiana University’s SPEA, where she worked with the IU Office of Sustainability and gained field experience in stream and terrestrial ecology and environmental management.
 Sharlene also enjoys volunteering as an animal welfare advocate and ambassador within the SPEA alumni network.
 She has lived in South Bend and Bloomington and now resides in the Englewood neighborhood of Indianapolis.